Kyle Busch Surprisingly Cool With Kevin Harvick’s Bump At New Hampshire

 So, was Harvick’s mission to win at all costs?

 “Your goal is to not wreck him,” Harvick said after the race.
-“Your goal is to move him out of the groove and get away him far enough cause you know they’re going to be mad.
+“Your goal is to move him out of the groove and get away him far enough because you know they’re going to be mad.

 ” … I knew he was going to be tough to pass.
 Kyle Busch is tough to pass when he has control of the race, and for me, that was the moment that I needed to make it happen.”